kirstykitto/beyondLMS/pages/includemytool.md

 		</li>
 	</ol>
 	<p>
 		If we are happy with the page, and agree that your tool satisfies our requirements then we will merge it into the main repository and your tool will be listed in our pages.
-We may ask you to change some stuff first to meet the <a href="">stylistic guidelines</a> of this site.
+We may ask you to change some stuff first to meet the style of this site, if we are feeling nice we may even do it ourselves.
 	</p>
 </ol>
 </p>

 <p>
-	If you have a tool that does not satisfy satisfy the open source and CC requirements, but that you think helps people to teach beyond the LMS in some way, then contact us with a link to your tool and we will add it under the proprietary tools page if we agree with you.
+	If you have a tool that does not satisfy satisfy the open source and CC requirements, but that you think helps people to teach beyond the LMS in some way, then <a href="/pages/contact.html">contact us</a> with a link to your tool and we will add it under the proprietary tools page if we agree with you.
 </p>